abdesousa/mygameshop-api/README.md

 * Swagger2

 ## Decisions Made:
-* URL Shortener: Once I have never created an URL shortner I focused on my strenghts.
+* URL Shortener: Since I never created a URL shortener, I focused on my strengths.
 During the week I will update the project with a solution for this.
 * Security: Basic Authentication on the data in transit in order to ensure a reliable communication to the single test application.
 Think about the use of oAuth2 instead of basic authentication for solution which requires a high level of security.
 * Spring boot: Once I have a large background with java Springboot was the natural choose.
 With Spring is possible to create robust apis in few lines of code.